 FAQs on EFAST2 Electronic Filing System - Provides answers to commonly asked questions about the EFAST2 system.

 Retirement and Health Care Coverage: Questions and Answers for Dislocated Workers - Provides answers to commonly asked questions from dislocated workers about their retirement and health plan benefits.

 Troubleshooter's Guide to Filing the ERISA Annual Report (Form 5500) (PDF) - Provides information about the changes in reporting under EFAST and how to avoid errors most commonly made by filers.

-What You Should Know About Your Retirement Plan - Provides information to help answer many of the most common questions about retirement plans.
+What You Should Know About Your Retirement Plan (PDF) - Provides information to help answer many of the most common questions about retirement plans.